codesandbox/sandpack/examples/custom-npm-registry/README.md

 # Sandpack custom npm registry (proxy)

 This project works as a recipe to proxy NPM registries.
-The main goal is to consume private packages and expose them through a private registry without any authentication token (GitHub or Npm) or requiring any authentication process,
+The main goal is to enable the consumption of private packages and expose them through a private registry without any authentication token (GitHub or Npm) or requiring an authentication process.

 This new private registry can be used on a Sandpack instance and run private packages public.